-Static is caused when two different objects with a positive and a negative charge are rubbed together.
+Static is caused when two different objects with opposing (positive and a negative) ion charge are rubbed together.
 The electrons from one object is then transferred to the other causing them to take on the same charge.
 Just like magnets, when you have two objects with the same charge, they will repel one another, making the hair stand on end.

 Here are some steps to avoid a static kitty.

 1. Get kid of your plastic combs or brushes.
-Plastic is such an excellent conductor of electricity, that in high school experiments to show to create static and have sparks just they use cat hair (no kidding) and a plastic rod rubbed together.
+Plastic is such an excellent conductor of electricity, that in high school experiments to show how to create static and sparks, they use cat hair (no kidding) and a plastic rod rubbed together (that's also why the rub a ballon on your hair and stick it to the wall trick works so well).
 Do not torture your cat by duplicating a high school experiment for your grooming routine.